Regulations for Committees Reporting Directly to Council or one of its Main Committees

 Renumbered on 28 July 2011

 20.1.
 The Health and Safety Management Subcommittee of the General Purposes Committee shall consist of:

-(1) a member of Congregation appointed by the Vice-Chancellor as chairman of the committee;
+(1) a member of Congregation appointed by the Vice-Chancellor as chair of the committee;

 (2) one of the Proctors and the Assessor as may be agreed between them;

-(3) the Pro-Vice-Chancellor with responsibility for Academic Services and University Collections;
+(3) the Pro-Vice-Chancellor with responsibility for Gardens, Libraries and Museums;

 (5)-(8) the head of each division or his or her nominee;

-(8), (9) two persons appointed by Council, taking into account the overall balance of the committee's membership.
+(9), (10) two persons appointed by Council, taking into account the overall balance of the committee’s membership;

 20.2.
 The subcommittee may co-opt up to four additional members, who shall hold office for such period as the committee may determine.

 20.3.
 The subcommittee shall be responsible for the following matters:

 (1) the determination of the management strategy and policies necessary for the University to discharge its legal obligations in respect of occupational health and safety;